rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 The hardware RAID level 10 employed by Cloud Block Storage nodes provides protection against disk failures on the storage nodes themselves.
-However, customers are strongly encouraged utilize a backup option like Rackspace Cloud Backup to protect against data loss in the event of a storage node failure.
+However, we strongly encourage customers to use a backup option like Rackspace Cloud Backup to protect against data loss in the event of a storage node failure.
-Customers who are familiar with RAID can also implement a RAID level 1 (mirror) configuration across multiple volumes to provide redundancy.
+Customers familiar with RAID can also implement a RAID level 1 (mirror) configuration across multiple volumes to provide redundancy.
 {{< /accordion >}}